 Dear Ms. Hannah Yamashita,

 Thank you once again for meeting with me yesterday.
 I enjoyed our conversation about what customer service means to you and the LiveChat Software company.
 I feel your description of the role is an excellent match with my experience, interests, and skills, especially with my five years in the customer service industry.

-Your in-depth knowledge of customer service and customer relations are very impressive to me.
+Your in-depth knowledge of customer service and customer relations is very impressive to me.
 When you mentioned that your goal was to “create memorable customer experiences,” I thought it was brilliant and I couldn’t agree more.

-In addition to my internal passion for customer service, I’d also bring my front line support expertise, customer satisfaction skills and creative problem-solving abilities to your department.
+In addition to my internal passion for customer service, I’d also bring my front-line support expertise, customer satisfaction skills, and creative problem-solving abilities to your department.

 I am extremely grateful that I had the opportunity to meet with you yesterday.
-Thank you again for taking the time to explain the role, your work history and your knowledge of the customer service industry.
+Thank you again for taking the time to explain the role, your work history, and your knowledge of the customer service industry.

 4300 N. 42nd St.